akanass/rx-otp/README.md

 **key**
 > Key for the one time password.
 This should be unique and secret for every user as this is the seed that is used to calculate the HMAC.
-> Key is an object with 2 exclusive attributes to define the key's format: ASCII string or Hexadecimal string.
+> Key is an object with 2 exclusive attributes to define the key's format: ASCII string or Hexadecimal string (>=2-digit).
 >
 > e.g: `{string:'12345678901234567890'}` or `{hex: '3132333435363738393031323334353637383930'}`